THIS POST HAS BEEN UPDATED. See the new version at this link.

 The I-5 lid will require steel and reinforced concrete construction.
 If the cost is feasible, it could be engineered more heavily to support buildings up to perhaps 20 stories (or less; this is earthquake territory, after all) in addition to park space.
 There is a timely precedent for building tall structures on artificial foundation: New York City’s Hudson Yards development is going to be built over an active rail yard.
 Seattle is experiencing rapid population growth and increasing housing costs, so new apartments could help alleviate the affordability problem.
 There is also a growing demand for office space and retail space that could be exploited by developing commercial buildings on the lid.

 Recently, cities across North America have recognized the merits of covering up or tearing down freeways in their urban cores.
 A few years ago Dallas completed a similar project that built a 5 acre park over a downtown freeway.
 In San Francisco, planners are studying removing part of I-280 and relocating rail yards to open up some 27 acres for housing and employment (a conservative land value estimate is $228 million, or $8.4 million/acre).
+Philadelphia is developing concepts for capping I-95 with an 11-acre park (costs estimated at about $18.6 million/acre) and bringing people back to its riverfront with residential and commercial development.
 And a recent study in Toronto recommends tearing down a three-level expressway to make room for new development.
 A similar large scale projects include Chicago’s Millenium Park, which was built over rail sidings and parking lots.

 The lid may also support reconnected streets.
 Currently there are 12 vehicle crossings in the area proposed for the lid.
 This can theoretically be increased to 21 if the existing street grid is patched, though some routes will be too steep for vehicles or require complex earthwork that would disrupt parallel streets; these routes can instead be made pedestrian-only with stairs where needed.
 In fact, what may be preferable is closing some crossings to vehicles so pedestrians and cyclists can travel the full length of the lid in safety.